-Chloe is back from a shoot with Taylor, mother daughter thing.
+Chloe is back from a shoot with Taylor, mother-daughter thing.
 Chloe is supposed to be Taylor's daughter and they are going to a society gig of some kind.
 They will be inserted into a crowd in a ballroom via the magic of digital photography.

 “How'd it go?”

 Chloe, “Great, everyone was so nice.
 The styled and restyled my hair a dozen times, changed makeup to suit the photographer.
-I stood next to Taylor, purse in front of me, then to the side, then just a step behind her, like we we're entering a room, then the same thing but I'm in front, finally I'm seated and Taylor is standing looking down at me looking up at her.
+I stood next to Taylor, purse in front of me, then to the side, then just a step behind her, like we we're entering a room, then the same thing but I'm in front, then I'm seated and Taylor is standing looking down at me looking up at her.
 The only thing they didn't want was a smile, couldn't show off my perfect teeth.”

 “I'm sure Taylor told you, it isn't about you.
 You're just a rack they hang clothes and accessories on.”